jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    Whichever rise you went with, once risen form your dough into a ball shape again (it'll lose its shape when after it rose the first time)
+    Whichever rise you went with, once risen form your dough into a ball shape again (itll lose its shape when it rose the first time)

-    &nbsp;Dust the dough with extra flour if your dough is wet or sticky and hard to work with.&nbsp;
+    &nbsp;Dust with extra flour if your dough is wet or sticky and hard to work with.&nbsp;

-    <br>Divide the dough into 8 pieces for rolls the size of the photo or into 4
+    <br>Divide the dough into 8 pieces for rolls the size of the above post or
-    pieces for much larger rolls. &nbsp;&nbsp;
+    into 4 pieces for much larger rolls. &nbsp;&nbsp;

+    Let each dough ball rest & expand one final time.
+If you're skipping the below step brush your rolls lightly with vegan butter and add your toppings of choice.
+Your rolls need to be wet for your toppings to stick.

-    > **The below step is optional but its what achieves the pretzel brown colour and flavour**
+    > **The below step is optional but it's what achieves the brown colour and pretzel flavour.&nbsp;**

+    **If you're following this step ignore the above suggestion of buttering the rolls.**

+    Boil a suitably sized saucepan with water about half way full and add 80 grams of baking soda, stir to dissolve.&nbsp;

-    Let each dough ball rest until they expand and then one by one put them into a pot of boiling water and 80 grams or so of baking powder for 30 seconds to to a minute.
+    Place your rolls one or two at a time into the pot of boiling water containing your baking soda alkaline solution.
+Let each roll soak in the solution for 30 seconds to a minute.
 Flipping so both sides are nicely saturated.

-    The alkaline solution in the baking soda water is what gives the browning that you expect from pretzels.
-Drain them put on a tray lined with non stick baking paper.
-Add toppings to the rolls at this point.
+    &nbsp;Lift them out with a slotted spoon and drain them off, place your rolls on a tray lined with non stick baking paper. **Add toppings to the rolls at this point.**

-    # **Bake in the oven at 200-220c for 20 mins or so depending on your oven.**
+    **Bake in the oven at 200-220 for 20 mins maybe more maybe less depending on your oven.**
 ---